aws-samples/aws-blockchain-node-runners/lib/starknet/README.md

 A script on the Starknet node publishes current block and blocks behind metrics to CloudWatch metrics every 5 minutes.
 When the node is fully synced the blocks behind metric should get to 0.To see the metrics:

 - Navigate to CloudWatch service (make sure you are in the region you have specified for AWS_REGION)
-- Open Dashboards and select `starknet-single-node` from the list of dashboards.
+- Open Dashboards and select `starknet-single-node-<network_id>` from the list of dashboards.

 ## Clear up and undeploy everything